Chewing the Scenery

 - Seinfeld: Kramer.

 - Smallville: Michael Shanks guest-stars in the two-hour episode "Absolute Justice".
 Michael Shanks, who can play subtle, obviously realizes that he is playing the role of a guy with wings and a silly mask who carries a really big mace on a superhero show.
 Michael Shanks is not going to play subtle.
 Carter Hall/Hawkman is so over the top you will believe a man can digest scenery.
-Also, Callum Blue's Major Zod was always a Large Ham, but it's during his Villainous Breakdown in the finale that he really cuts loose.
+Also, Callum Blue's Major Zod was always a Large Ham, but it's during his Villainous Breakdown in "Salvation" that he really cuts loose.
 He raves, twitches, screams about how everyone will Kneel Before Zod, and then finally throws himself at Clark with a knife.

 - Spartacus: Blood and Sand: John Hannah plays Magnificent Bastard Batiatus.
 As just about the only recognizable actor in the series alongside Lucy Lawless, he hams it up to a ridiculous extent, particularly during his many Villainous Breakdowns or when he's boasting of his ludus' glory.